Installation

 #Running on a real device

-If you want to run your app on a real iOS device, you need to make sure the device is in Developer Mode and that it's been added to your Apple Developer account as a registered device.
+If you want to run your app on a real mobile device, you need to make sure the device is in Developer Mode and that it's been added to your Apple Developer account as a registered device.

 And that's it!
 You should now see your Laravel application running as a native app! 🎉